orbital-skylab/.github/profile/README.md

 ## Using Admin Account

-After seeding the mock data, an admin account with the following credentials will be available for you to use
+After seeding the mock data, an admin account with the following credentials will be available for you to use.

 ```
 email: admin@skylab.com
 password: Password123